aburrell/apexpy/docs/api.rst

 .. highlight:: none

 When you install this package you used to get a command called ``apexpy``, which is an interface to the :py:meth:`~apexpy.Apex.convert` method.
-This interface is currently missing (see Issue
-`#113 <https://github.com/aburrell/apexpy/issues/113>`_).
-Until this issue is
-addressed, you may follow the below examples by prefacing the command with ``python -m``, as shown below.
+If this interface is missing (may be caused by the installation path not being a part of your path), you may use ``python -m apexpy`` instead.

 See the documentation for this method for a more thorough explanation of arguments and behaviour.